RRemelgado/firemap/README.md

 ### Description
 <p align="justify">
-This package provides an algorithm to characterize global fire regimes using fire occurence data from Google Earth Engine.
+TAlgorithm to characterize global fire regimes using fire occurence data from Google Earth Engine.
 Given a list of years, the algorithm will derive annual, global maps of fire occurrences, depicting per-pixel counts of months with active fires.
-These annual layers are then used to compute a series of metrics that characterize the temporal recurrence of fires:
+These are then translated into multi-temporal metrics that characterize the recurrence of fires:
 </p>

 <br>